 A pitched roof is essentially an angled roof, whereas a flat roof is… you guessed it! flat.
 Flat roofs are generally less expensive than pitched roofs – which are more difficult to clean.
 It’s also harder to spot damage, especially towards the top, for pitched roofs.
 These realities often sway homeowners towards flat roofs.
 However, if you’re already heading in that purchase direction, keep in mind that while the initial installation may be cheaper, a flat roof will often require more maintenance and could end up costing you more in the long run.
 This is primarily because of drainage issues.
 Flat roofs don’t drain as well, which can lead to quicker clogging and leaking, meaning that you’ll have to spend more time and money inspecting it.

-Average cost for a roof replacement
+Average cost for a roof replacement in 2018

 Pitched roof cost